deqyra/RenderBoi/README.md

   * Phong
   * Blinn-Phong
 * **Scene graph** and Unity-like **component system**:
-  * Scene objects are arranged in a tree
+  * Scene objects are arranged in a tree.
-  * The world transforms of scene objects depend on that of their successive parents
+  * The world transforms of scene objects depend on the local transform of their parent chain up to the root of the tree.
-  * Scene objects can have several components:
+  * Scene objects are abstract entities whose concrete aspects are given to them by components.
+  * There are several components to choose from:
     * **Mesh component:** the scene object has a mesh and will be rendered;
     * **Light component:** the scene object emits light;
     * **Camera component:** a camera is attached to the scene object;